Avalanche (character): Dominikos Petrakis

-When Freedom Force is disbanded after the botched mission in the Gulf War, Avalanche continues to work for the government as part of Project Wideawake, but soon leaves when he finds out that his friend Pyro had contracted the Legacy Virus.
+Mystique offers the Brotherhood of Mutants's services to the United States government.
+Their first mission under their new name of Freedom Force is to capture Magneto on behalf of the federal government.
+When Freedom Force is disbanded after the botched mission in the Gulf War, Avalanche continues to work for the government as part of Project Wideawake.
+However, he leaves after learning that his friend Pyro has contracted the Legacy Virus.

 By the time the X-Men establish themselves in San Francisco, Avalanche, going by the alias "Nick", establishes a bar in order to make a living away from crime.
 When the X-Men moved their headquarters to San Francisco, Petros was frightened that they would eventually come for him for his past crimes.
-As he was packing in hopes of leaving his new-found life, the X-Men popped in with a friendly warning that they have a truce but will be back if he ever decides to return to a life of crime.
-As they leave, with his place of business and apartment trashed, Petros looks around, mumbling to himself.
+As he was packing in hopes of leaving his new-found life, the X-Men warn that they have established a truce, but will be back if he ever decides to return to crime.

 When Norman Osborn starts his war against mutants in the heart of San Francisco, Gambit sees Avalanche during the riots with Erg and when Ares makes himself known, Avalanche attacks him by causing the earth to rise up under him.
 Ares then knocks him out by choking him.
 He is seen one more time, sitting drunk in his own bar together with other mutants.
 They are angry that humans are trying to prevent new mutant births and Avalanche participates in the riot.
 He has the unfortunate circumstance of being paired up against Daken, who easily dodges the worried Avalanche's tremor and was about to slice him.
 He is taken into custody along with several other mutants who participated in the riots.
-Eventually Avalanche and the other imprisoned mutants are freed by the X-Force and he becomes a resident of Utopia.
+Avalanche and the other imprisoned mutants are freed by the X-Force and he becomes a resident of Utopia.

-While Utopia and all of San Francisco are trapped in an energy dome created by Bastion, and the mutant race face extermination at the hands of Nimrod Sentinels from the future, Avalanche is among many of Utopia's non-X-Men residents who have now taken up fighting alongside their former rivals.
-He can be seen fighting alongside the X-Men Sunspot, Husk, and Boom-Boom, defending the passage of the Bart Tunnels.
-As an "X-Man", Avalanche is also called in by Cyclops during the Fear Itself storyline to help them stop Kurrth.
-Avalanche uses his powers to create a chasm that Kurrth would not cross, but Kurrth creates a psychic bridge for him and his brainwashed followers to cross anyway.
+While Utopia and all of San Francisco are trapped in an energy dome created by Bastion, and the mutant race face extermination at the hands of Nimrod Sentinels from the future, Avalanche is among many of Utopia's non-X-Men residents who battle alongside their former rivals.
+As an "X-Man", Avalanche is also called in by Cyclops during the Fear Itself storyline to battle Kuurth.

-Avalanche is kidnapped by the Red Skull who removed part of his brain, replacing it with a machine that turned Avalanche into a puppet to attack New York City.
-As Captain America tries to stop him, he claimed that "the inciting act is complete" and jumped to his apparent death.
+Avalanche is kidnapped by the Red Skull, who removes part of his brain and replaces it with a machine that forces Avalanche to attack New York City.
+As Captain America tries to stop him, he claimed that "the inciting act is complete" and jumps to his death.

-Avalanche was among the mutants resurrected and residing on Krakoa.
+Avalanche is among the mutants resurrected and residing on Krakoa.